How to Stick to Your Disney Food Budget at Epcot

 For this trip, we stayed off-property and ate the complimentary breakfast served at our hotel.
 Even when we stay on-property, we find it’s quicker and cheaper to eat breakfast in our room.
 We usually place a grocery order to be delivered to our room on arrival.
 This way, we can have quick grab-and-go breakfast items like muffins, cereal bars, fruit, and even cereal available.

-For lunch, we ate at Connections Eatery.
-We set a budget of $12 per person for lunch at Connections Eatery.
-Most of us ordered the kid’s pizza meal with a large slice of cheese pizza, a choice of 2 sides, and a refillable drink.
-For sides, everyone opted for french fries and a mandarin orange.
-One of our kids opted for the 2 slices of pepperoni pizza, which was about the same price as the kid’s meal but didn’t come with sides or a drink.
+Lunch was at Connections Eatery, where we set a budget of $12 per person.
+Most of us ordered the kid’s pizza meal (large cheese slice, 2 sides, and a refillable drink).
+Sides included french fries and mandarin oranges.
+One child chose two slices of pepperoni pizza, similar in cost to the kid’s meal but without sides or a drink.

 Maple Popcorn in Canada